-The ‘Learn More Outdoors’ campaign activity centred around a hub hosted on the Ulster Wildlife social media channels and website, for teachers to support them in outdoor learning engagement.
+The ‘Learn More Outdoors’ campaign activity centred around a hub hosted on the Ulster Wildlife website and social media channels for teachers to support them in outdoor learning engagement.
 It included one-minute videos on the benefits of outdoor learning, commonly faced barriers and lesson suggestions for core subjects and accompanying graphics for teachers to download and keep.

 We worked directly with the YA’s on the campaign, which aimed to reach stakeholders, politicians, teachers, parents, children and young people.
 The YA’s were the face of the campaign to enhance authenticity, and all video content was recorded by the YA’s after Zoom masterclasses from the JComms production team.
 It was then edited by the JComms team to ensure Covid restrictions compliance.

 This week, our @OBrightFuture Youth Advocates will share their top picks for curriculum integration 🎓

 Maths can be found everywhere in nature.
 Watch the video below for some outdoor maths lesson ideas and share yours below!